Skip to main content

 American Blue by Michael Malay

 For many days it did not snow; the skies were clear and the valley was still.
 Then it snowed for weeks, a gentle but persistent snow that buried the earth.
-At first, the snow settled lightly on the land, dusting the trees and making the fields shine out in a white brilliance.
+At first, the snow settled lightly on the land, making the fields shine out in a white brilliance.

 2021 Queen Mary Wasafiri New Writing Prize Shortlist Announced